 Hello.
 I work in a rented lab space under Dr Evil's volcano, where I build robots and restore pieces of vintage tech assisted by my faithful minions.

 Gizmodo made a funny piece about me that explains it better:

 Meet the relentless engineer that brings vintage computers back from the dead

-I have a very well equipped basement lab, originally dedicated for serious startup work, but which I now put to good use just for fun stuff.
-Like building R2-D2 and vintage computer restorations.
-Which is a great outlet for my engineering passion, since they don't let me turn the knobs in the lab at work anymore.
+My very well equipped basement lab, which was originally dedicated to serious startup work, is now put to good use for the R2-D2 build and vintage computers and test equipment restorations.
+Which is an outlet for my engineering passion, since they don't let me turn the knobs in the lab at work anymore.
 Under the pseudonym CuriousMarc, I record and publish these wacky enginerding adventures on YouTube.